Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Shrieker.md

 - !!int "1"
 - !!int "3"
 - !!int "1"
-"speed": "walk 0 ft."
+"speed": "0 ft."
 "condition_immunities": "blinded, deafened, frightened" "senses": "blindsight 30 ft. (blind beyond this radius), passive Perception 6" "languages": ""
 "cr": "0"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While the shrieker remains motionless, it is indistinguishable from an\
+- "desc": "While the shrieker remains motionless, it is indistinguishable from an\
     \ ordinary fungus."
   "name": "False Appearance"
 "reactions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "When bright light or a creature is within 30 feet of the shrieker, it emits\
+- "desc": "When bright light or a creature is within 30 feet of the shrieker, it emits\
     \ a shriek audible within 300 feet of it.
 The shrieker continues to shriek until\
     \ the disturbance moves out of range and for dice: 1d4|avg (1d4) of the shrieker's\
     \ turns afterward."